 Required Coursework (9 hours)

 You get to select 2 Electives from one of our content areas.
-Here are some suggested options based on your major, and you can review other options by clicking on the "Requirements" link on the right side-bar.
+See below for suggested options based on your major.
+You can review other options by clicking on the "Requirements" link on the right side-bar of this page.

 - HDFS 5100 or HDFS 5100W - Family Intervention